JiwonJeong414/UltimateNotes/programming-languages/javascript/functions.md

 ## Arguments

 In JavaScript, since the language is dynamic, we can pass any # of parameters in to a function even though that function may only take for example 2 parameters.
+Take the sum function below:

 ```javascript
 function sum(a, b) {